imc-trading/mattermost-plugin-pingboard/README.md

 ## Features

 If data is found for the user, the user's popover card is extended with:
-* Job title and department, with hyperlink to user's Pingboard profile
+* Job title and department
+* Years/months since start date
-* Start date and phone number
+* Phone number
+* Link to user's Pingboard profile

 ![Screenshot](screenshot.png)